 and, and showcase that you can do that sort of work.

 To become a graphic designer, you need to have a tertiary qualification in graphic design, media arts or visual communication.

 You also need to have a portfolio of work to show potential employers.

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include design and visual communication (graphics), digital technologies, English, te reo Māori, art history, maths and painting, sculpture, photography, printmaking combined.
+Useful subjects include design and visual communication (graphics), design (practical art), digital technologies, English, te reo Māori, art history, maths and painting, sculpture, photography, printmaking combined.

 Graphic designers need to be: